ansible/ansible-runner/docs/intro.rst

 .. note::

-   The **Runner module interface** presents a programatic interface to these events that allow getting the final status and performing host filtering of task events
+   The **Runner module interface** presents a programmatic interface to these events that allow getting the final status and performing host filtering of task events.